Ralph "Bucky" Phillips: Second shooting

 When Phillips learned that members of his family would be detained for questioning, he reportedly threatened police, warning them to stay away from his friends and family.
-During a stakeout of a related member's house on August 31 in the town of Pomfret in Chautauqua County, a second shooting took place.
+During a stakeout of his ex-girlfriends’s house on August 31 in the town of Pomfret in Chautauqua County, a second shooting took place.
 Police believe Phillips shot two New York State Troopers with a high-powered rifle: Donald Baker Jr., 38, and Joseph Longobardo, 32.
 Eleven shots were fired in total.
 Trooper Baker was struck in the right flank, with the bullet exiting the left flank, and was flown to Hamot Shock Trauma Center in Erie, Pennsylvania.
 Trooper Longobardo was struck in the leg, severing an artery, and was flown to Erie County Medical Center in Buffalo.
-On Sunday, September 3, 2006, Trooper Longobardo died following an unsuccessful attempt to save his life through the amputation of his leg.
+On Sunday, September 3, 2006, Trooper Longobardo died following an unsuccessful attempt to save his life by amputating his leg.
 On November 9, 2006, Baker was released from Hamot and transferred by NYSP helicopter to Albany Medical Center to continue his recovery.
-It was shortly after the second shooting that the reward for information leading to the arrest of Phillips topped $450,000.
+Shortly after the second shooting, the reward for information leading to the arrest of Phillips topped $450,000.

 Kasey Crowe, Phillips' ex-girlfriend and mother of his daughter, was immediately sent back to jail due to her bail being revoked.
-She was later released when the witness did not show up at her hearing.
+She was later released.